This is how the informal currency exchange is in Cuba today.

 Investments and private businesses: Many self-employed individuals and entrepreneurs depend on the informal currency market to acquire dollars and euros, which are necessary to import products or access international markets.
 A high exchange rate can attract more foreign currency to the country and encourage investments, although it also increases operating costs.

 Speculation and quick profits: Some people in the informal currency market act as speculators, buying and selling dollars with the intention of making quick profits as the value of the currency fluctuates.
-If the dollar rises, those who have accumulated dollars can sell them at higher prices and make significant profits.
+If the dollar rises, those who have accumulated dollars can sell them at higher prices and achieve significant gains.

-Reasons why others prefer that currencies drop or remain stable:
+Reasons why others prefer that currencies decrease or remain stable:

-Inflation and rising cost of living: When the price of the dollar in the informal market rises, the prices of imported products and many goods in the Cuban market also increase.
+Inflation and the rising cost of living: When the price of the dollar in the informal market goes up, the prices of imported products and many goods in the Cuban market also increase.
 This affects the majority of Cubans who do not have access to dollars or remittances, making the cost of living increasingly high and difficult to sustain with salaries in Cuban pesos.

-Impact on state-owned enterprises: The Cuban government and the state-owned companies operating in Cuban pesos have difficulties accessing foreign currency at reasonable prices when the exchange rate in the informal market is high.
+Impact on state-owned enterprises: The Cuban government and state-owned enterprises operating in Cuban pesos have difficulties accessing foreign currencies at reasonable prices when the exchange rate in the informal market is high.
 This can hinder the import of essential products or the supply of stores in MLC, exacerbating the shortage of basic goods.

-Increase in social inequality: A more expensive dollar in the informal market benefits those with access to foreign currency, primarily families with connections abroad or those receiving remittances, while exacerbating the struggles of the majority of Cubans who rely solely on their income in Cuban pesos.
+Increase in social inequality: A more expensive dollar in the informal market benefits those with access to foreign currency, primarily families with ties abroad or who receive remittances, while exacerbating the difficulties of the majority of Cubans who rely solely on their income in Cuban pesos.
 This deepens economic inequality.

-Pressure on salaries in pesos: In an economy where the price of the dollar continues to rise, salaries in Cuban pesos are losing value rapidly.
-This reduces the purchasing power of most of the population that depends on state salaries, affecting their quality of life.
+Pressure on salaries in pesos: In an economy where the price of the dollar continues to rise, salaries in Cuban pesos are losing value quickly.
+This reduces the purchasing power of the majority of the population that depends on state salaries, affecting their quality of life.

-Equivalencies of each available euro and US dollar bill to Cuban pesos (CUP)
+Equivalences of each available bill in euros and US dollars to Cuban pesos (CUP)

 United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates of this October 22: